Kushagra-Yadav/LEETCODE_POTD/README.md

 }}

 {{
+29-02-2024
+Check for level and value
+    if level is even check for strictly increasing odd integer if level is odd check for strictly decreasing even integer }}

+{{
 16-01-2024
 Maintained map for checking presence of element and its index ,that is,where it is stored in a vector.
 For removal,find the element index and swap with last element.